Optogenetic control of intracellular flows and cell migration: a comprehensive mathematical analysis with a minimal active gel model: Numerical implementation

 Eq.~(\ref{eq:Active_Maxwell_optgen_nondim_bvp}) becomes an advection-diffusion equation with source term for the stress field $\hat{\sigma}$:

 The boundary condition for $\hat{\sigma}$ and the time evolution of $L$ and $G$ are given by

 Eq.~(\ref{eq:Active_Maxwell_numerical_convection_advection}) was solved using the Finite Volume Method, using FiPy \citep{Guyer_2009_CompSciEng_FiPy}. $\hat{\sigma}$ was discretized on a regular mesh with $n_\mathrm{mesh}=50$ mesh points without optogenetic signals and an increased spatial resolution of $n_\mathrm{mesh}=400$ for simulations with optogenetic perturbations.
+The nonlinearities in Eq.~(\ref{eq:Active_Maxwell_numerical_convection_advection}) were solved iteratively by solving the linear Finite Volume system with inserted nonlinear coefficients until the residual vector of our solution from the nonlinear part had a norm $<10^{-8}$ \cite{Guyer_2009_CompSciEng_FiPy}.

 Given the initial data, equations (\ref{eq:Active_Maxwell_numerical_convection_advection}) and (\ref{eq:Active_Maxwell_numerical_convection_advection_bqs_a}) were integrated using the upwind Finite Volume scheme \citep{Balachandar_2018_Book_Computational_Fluid_Dynamics}.
 Based on the resulting stress field, (\ref{eq:Active_Maxwell_numerical_convection_advection_bqs_b}) and (\ref{eq:Active_Maxwell_numerical_convection_advection_bqs_c}) were then integrated using Euler stepping.